 As a resident of Mather Hospital, you will have the distinction of working with, and being mentored by, a remarkable group of board-certified physicians.
 Our faculty includes nationally recognized clinicians and researchers, with vast levels of experience teaching and guiding students in their journey to becoming licensed physicians.
 All of our faculty are board certified, some in in multiple specialties, bringing a well-rounded knowledge to each rotation they supervise.
 The physicians listed below are considered the core faculty of the residency program.
-All of these physicians hold academic appointments at Stony Brook Medicine.
+All of these physicians hold academic appointments at the Zucker School of Medicine at Hofstra/Northwell Health.

 Mohammed Bilal, MD is a core faculty member and the Sub Specialty Education Coordinator of Interventional Radiology.
 Dr. Bilal earned his medical degree from Boston University School of Medicine and completed a Transitional Year internship at MetroWest Medical Center in Framingham, MA.
 He then completed his residency in Diagnostic Radiology and a fellowship in Vascular and Interventional Radiology at Long Island Jewish Medical Center before joining the staff at Mather Hospital.
 During his residency, he was the junior and senior Chief Resident.
 Dr. Bilal is the Director of Vascular and Interventional Radiology at Mather, a member of the Cancer Committee and a clinical advisory board member of the Mather Spine Center.
-He also holds the academic title of Clinical Assistant Professor of Radiology at Stony Brook Medicine.
+He also holds the academic title of Clinical Assistant Professor of Radiology at the Zucker School of Medicine at Hofstra/Northwell Health.
 Dr. Bilal specializes in all aspects of Diagnostic and Interventional Radiology with particular expertise in oncologic interventions, women’s interventional health and spine intervention.
 He enjoys local and global traveling, dining, watching movies, painting and cycling.

 Joseph Carrucciu, MD is a core faculty member the Sub Specialty Education Coordinator of Breast Imaging.
 A graduate of SUNY Upstate Medical Center, he completed his intern year in Internal Medicine at Stony Brook and both a Diagnostic Radiology residency and Cardiovascular and Interventional Radiology fellowship at St. Vincent’s Hospital in New York.
 Dr. Carrucciu held the positions of the Chief of Interventional Service and the Assistant Program Director of the Radiology Residency at Stony Brook Medicine before joining Mather Hospital.
 A recipient of the 2012 Long Island Healthcare Heroes award, he founded the Mather Hospital Interventional Service and the Fortunato Breast Health Center, where he has served as the Co-Medical Director since 1994.
 In his spare time he can be found in the garden or at an antiques auction.